amirreza-tabeshfard/AT.Extensions.Library/README.md

 <details>
 <summary>Information</summary>

-### The table presented here is dedicated to project implementation methods
+### The table of methods implemented in the project
 | Row  | Category | Number Of Methods
 | :---: | :---: | :---:
 | 01 | CharExtension | ---